 Empty your clearomiser If your device has a clearomiser it might be worth emptying it out before you fly.
-The reason for this, is sometimes they don’t like the change in pressure and can subsequently leak as a result.
+This is because sometimes the change in pressure can cause them to leak.

 Keep your e-liquid sun-safe Try not to leave your e-liquid lying in the sun - the combination of heat, light, and air don’t do it any favours.
-Together, the heat and UV light could potentially cause the molecules in the liquid to interact with each other and meddle with the flavour of your solution.If you can, leave your e-liquid in a cooler environment – like the hotel room, or at the very least shelter it in the shade away from direct sunlight.
+Together, the heat and UV light could potentially cause the molecules in the liquid to interact with each other and meddle with the flavour.If you can, leave your e-liquid in a cooler environment – like the hotel room, or at the very least shelter it in the shade away from direct sunlight.